 For the ten months ended December 31, 2017, the two months ended February 28, 2017, and the years ended December 31, 2016, and December 31, 2015, amortization expense of approximately \$1 million, \$1 million, \$10 million and \$20 million, respectively, is included in "interest expense, net of amounts capitalized" on the consolidated and combined statements of operations.
 For the ten months ended December 31, 2017, and the years ended December 31, 2016, and December 31, 2015, approximately \$3 million, \$1 million and \$7 million, respectively, were written off to expense and included in "other, net" on the consolidated and combined statements of operations related to amendments of the credit facilities.
-In addition, for the year ended December 31, 2016, approximately \$33 million were written off to expense and included in "reorganization items, net" on the consolidated and combined statement of operations in connection with the filing of the Bankruptcy Petitions.
+In addition, for the year ended December 31, 2016, approximately \$33 million were written off to expense and included in "reorganization items, net" on the consolidated and combined statements of the sequence and included in "reorganization items, net" on the consolidated and combined statements of the sequence and included in "reorganization items, net" on the consolidated and combined statements of the sequence and included in "reorganization items, net" on the consolidated and combined statements of the sequence and included in "reorganization items, net" on the consolidated and combined statement of operations.
 No fees were written off to expense for the two months ended February 28, 2017.